Living With Type 1 Diabetes

 The glucose in your blood stream attaches itself to the haemoglobin part of your red blood cells – and that’s what’s called glycated haemoglobin, or HbA1c.
 If there’s a lot of glucose in your blood stream, this will result in a higher number of haemoglobin with glucose attached.

-As your blood cells (and therefore your haemoglobin) live for around 120 days, your HbA1c result looks at your overall blood glucose control for the preceding two to three months.
+As your blood cells (and therefore your haemoglobin) live for around 120 days, your HbA1c result looks at your overall blood glucose levels for the preceding two to three months.

-The HbA1c test is a blood test, and your doctor or diabetes team will arrange for you to have it every three months.
+The HbA1c test is a blood test, and your doctor or diabetes team might arrange for you to have it for a number of reasons, including:

 What HbA1c result should I aim for?

-It’s recommended that adults aim to keep their HbA1c as close to 53mm/mol (or 7%) as possible, as long as this can be achieved without significant episodes of hypoglycaemia.
+It’s recommended that adults living with type 1 diabetes aim to keep their HbA1c as close to 53mmol/mol (or 7%) as possible, as long as this can be achieved without significant episodes of hypoglycaemia.

 HbA1c conversion chart from HbA1c % to system international (SI) units